Arziburst/Burst-docs/README.md

 ![image](https://user-images.githubusercontent.com/33392042/201657040-5e4dc0f6-cc8f-4ca8-8862-2807b61b821f.png)

 Last the folder [`bus`](https://github.com/Arziburst/Burst/tree/master/src/bus), it is entity, slice of store.
-This folder has two kinds of entity [`client`](https://github.com/Arziburst/Burst/tree/master/src/bus/client), this entity for local actions, example switch sidebar for mobile or switch action online user.
-And entity for remotely actions (you have to use `npm run gen` for creating new entity).
+This folder has two kinds of entities, the [`client`](https://github.com/Arziburst/Burst/tree/master/src/bus/client) entity for local actions, example switch sidebar for mobile or switch action online user.
+And entities for remotely actions (you have to use `npm run gen` for creating new entity).

 ## Deploy